JetBrains/intellij-sdk-docs/topics/reference_guide/icons.md

 Icons defined inside <path>plugin.xml</path> with `icon` attribute for [`<action>`](plugin_configuration_file.md#idea-plugin__actions__action) or extension point, as well in `@Presentation`'s `icon` attribute, can be referenced in two ways:
 - by icon file path
-- by icon constant in the icons holder class
+- by icon constant in the icon holder class

 To reference an icon by path, provide the path relative to the resources directory, e.g., for icons located in <path>my-plugin/src/main/resources/icons</path> directory: